 The research in this section is primarily interested in the interactions between nano-particles and skin tissue.
-Current sun creams that contain zinc oxide use particles of many nanometers in diameter, which are known not to enter the skin, and hence are safe to use.
+Current sun creams that contain zinc oxide use particles of many nanometres in diameter, which are known not to enter the skin, and hence are safe to use.
 However, there is interest in just how small particles can be made before they will start to penetrate the skin, smaller particles can have better properties and could also provide a better coverage.
 The challenge is observing the interactions between trillions of nano-particles and complex skin tissues to such a level that useful conclusions can be drawn.

 A useful property of zinc oxide is that it is very efficient at a process known as two photon absorption.
 This process allows two low energy red photons of light to be absorbed and be converted to one high energy blue photon.
 Very few materials can perform this trick and it is this that allows us to investigate the interactions of zinc-oxide nano-particles with human skin.
 The problem with nano-particles is that they are small, so cannot be viewed unless they are very carefully prepared, like in the top image.
-Under nearly all circumstances other things will look much brighter than the particles themselves, and this is why the two photon process is so useful.
+Under nearly all circumstances other things will look much brighter than the particles themselves, and this is why the two-photon process is so useful.
 Taking a normal fluorescence image of a piece of human skin produces the pink part of the image, right.
 This is a layer of skin taken from a patient after liposuction.
 The black line is drawn on to show the surface of the skin and the sample is produced in such a way that points below the line are getting deeper into the skins surface.
 The bright pink region is the live skin and the faint part just under the black line is the layer of dead cells that make up the actual surface of the tissue.
-Such an image cannot see the zinc-oxide particles as the skin appears quite bright.
-However, if we shine red light on the tissue and just look for blue, the blue part of the image can be taken (the two image are then combined to form the one here).
+In such an image we cannot see the zinc-oxide particles as the skin appears quite bright.
+However, if we shine red light on the tissue and just look in the blue, the blue part of the image can be taken (the two image are then combined to form the one here).
 This trick allows the position of the nano-particles to be observed on the skins surface.

-Using the same microscope that took the above image, many different concentrations of zinc-oxide can be imaged by themselves and this information is used to build up a calibration chart that allows us to quantify the number of particles needed to produce pixels of a certain brightness.
-The is shown in the graph, right, where using the image above, from every point along the skins surface a line has been taken into the tissue and the brightness of the zinc-oxide recorded.
+Using the same microscope that took the above image, many different concentrations of zinc-oxide can be imaged by themselves and this information was used to build up a calibration chart that allows us to quantify the number of particles needed to produce pixels of a certain brightness.
+This is shown in the graph, right, where using the image above, from every point along the skins surface a line has been taken into the tissue and the brightness of the zinc-oxide recorded.
 This is averaged along the whole length of skin (shown in the image and extending further in both directions) and then calibrated to produce the actual numbers of nano-particles at each depth.

 Papers relating to this work: